nidhidhania/html-test-site/README.md

 # html-test-site
-A test ste for learning html, css &amp; js
+A test site for learning html, css &amp; js